mosina003/Employee-Attendance-System/README.md

 - Tailwind CSS for the utility-first CSS framework
 - Recharts for beautiful data visualization
 - Framer Motion for smooth animations

-## 📞 Support

-For support, email mosina003@github.com or create an issue in the repository.

----

-**Made with ❤️ using MERN Stack**